Blog

 Louisiana is one of 7 U.S. states that does not have a dram shop law.

-More specifically, Louisiana law (RS 9:2800.1) states that businesses that serve alcohol to their patrons are not legally responsible if they drive drunk and injure or kill someone off the premises.
+More specifically, Louisiana liquor law (RS 9:2800.1) states that businesses that serve alcohol to their patrons are not legally responsible if they drive drunk and injure or kill someone off the premises.
 The only way that a Louisiana business could possibly be held liable in a third-party drunk driving lawsuit is if they sell alcohol to someone below the legal drinking age and that intoxicated individual injures or kills someone on the premises.

 Louisiana also abides by an anti-social host liability law, which is basically the same thing as the aforementioned anti-dram shop liability law.
 The main difference between the two laws is that social host liability refers to non-vendors, which are people or social events that don’t have a license for alcohol sales.
 The same rule applies: a non-vender is only liable in a third-party drunk driving lawsuit if they sell an alcoholic beverage to an underage drinker who then injures or kills someone on the premises.